looooookout/Getting-and-cleaning-data/README.md

 5. Combine the subject ID and activity to data set

-The combined data set would store in "binddata"

 6. Label the colnames and rownames with descriptive names

 Extract the "activity" column to new variable, replace its level with descriptive activity then put it back